 4B (i) Their eldest son, Joseph Hempsall (1719-1802) who moved to Beckingham, Notts.
 Most of Joseph’s descendants adopted the variant spelling HEMPSELL.
 Two brothers moved to Rotherham in the 1830s, working in the metal industry.
 Their cousin was transported to Western Australia as a convict in 1859, giving rise to a cluster of HEMPSELLs there to this day.
 Another cousin, Joseph, as already mentioned, had his house washed away by the Sheffield flood of 1864 (the Bradfield dam burst).
 They lost all their possessions apart from a donkey, a cow, a calf and a pig, all of which managed to escape.
 They also lost the initial “H” of their name, perhaps having lost any documents and certificates, and their descendants are now called EMSELL.
 (Note, however, that other EMSELLs of West Yorkshire arise from a quite different source- the village of ELMSALL).

-The younger brother of the above Joseph, a William HEMSELL (sic: the P disappeared) took his family from Sheffield to America in 1856.
-He later returned to Yorkshire after the death of his wife, but his son William HEMSELL (1843-1920) stayed and was reputedly the first saddle-maker in Dallas, Texas.
+The younger brother of the above Joseph, a William HEMPSELL took his family from Sheffield to America in 1856.
+He later returned to Yorkshire after the death of his wife, retaining the spelling HEMPSELL but his son William HEMSELL (1843-1920) and his descendants who stayed in America dropped the P. William was reputedly the first saddle-maker in Dallas, Texas.
 His son David became a sheriff of a town near Dallas.
 Descendants live in Texas Louisiana, Colorado and Kentucky.
-(Note: this may not be the only source of HEMSELL in the USA, as at least one migrant with a similar name came from Germany.)

 4(b)iii: from the youngest son George Hempsall(1733-1814) .
 This branch settled in Retford where some still live; another group are in Nottingham city.